00-00-00-11/discord-rules/SERVER_POLICY.md

     * Using bots where not applicable.
     * Using bots to spam or send repeated large messages.

+7. Do not post content containing NSFW (not safe for work) or sexually suggestive images (except in designated areas, if any).

-7. Do not trick fellow members into breaking the rules.
+8. Do not trick fellow members into breaking the rules.

-8. Do not "mini-mod" or take problems into your own hands.
+9. Do not "mini-mod" or take problems into your own hands.
 This includes demanding actions from fellow members.
 As a member, it is not your job to instruct or enforce the server rules, it is the Staff's.

-9. Do not take advatange of loopholes in the rules.
+10. Do not take advatange of loopholes in the rules.

 **Please Do**